 - 16. The Academy shares information on good practice gleaned from:

-- Reviews of individual practice;
+- ✓ Reviews of individual practice;

-- Reviews of whole-Academy practice;
+- ✓ Reviews of whole-Academy practice;

-- Reviews of practice in other Academies;
+- ✓ Reviews of practice in other schools and academies;

-- Reviews of cross-phase practice;
+- ✓ Reviews of cross-phase practice;

-- Reviews of cross-Company practice;
+- ✓ Reviews of cross-Year Group practice;

-- Review of outside agency involvement and effectiveness;
+- ✓ Review of outside agency involvement and effectiveness;

-- New staff induction sessions;
+- ✓ New staff induction sessions;

-- PGCE & NQT Behaviour sessions.
+- ✓ PGCE & NQT Behaviour sessions.